PengxinWang/BayesianPointTransformer/README.md

 - [A nice pre on Point Cloud processing](https://www.youtube.com/watch?v=4gKYE9-YtP0)

-- A possible improvement for sparse convolution: [Minkov Engine](https://github.com/NVIDIA/MinkowskiEngine)
+- Learn more about sparse convolution: [Minkov Engine](https://github.com/NVIDIA/MinkowskiEngine)

-- do not set batch_size per cpu to 1, small bug will happen on cls_head

-- A new paper to read: [superpoint graph clustering](https://arxiv.org/pdf/2401.06704)
+- A nice paper to read: [superpoint graph clustering](https://arxiv.org/pdf/2401.06704)

 - How to infuse 2D feature to 3D, and how does it help?
 [2D fusion](https://www.bilibili.com/read/cv33456793/)